lab-cosmo/shiftml/README.md

 ## IMPORTANT: Install pre-instructions before PiPy release

-Rascaline-torch, one of the main dependence of ShiftML, requires CXX and Rust compilers to be built from source.
+Featomic-torch, one of the main dependence of ShiftML, requires CXX and Rust compilers to be built from source.
 Most systems come already with configured C/C++ compilers (make sure that some environment variables CC and CXX are set and gcc can be found), but Rust typically needs to be installed manually.
 For ease of use we strongly recommend to use some sort of package manager to install Rust, such as conda and a fresh environment.